Understanding Unsaturated Fats: Examples, Benefits, and Sources

 -

 Health Benefits: Essential for cell function, contributes to skin health, plays a role in hormone regulation.
-However, excessive intake may increase inflammation if not balanced with omega-3s.
+On the flip side, excessive intake may increase inflammation if not balanced with omega-3s.

 4. Alpha-Linolenic Acid (ALA) (Polyunsaturated, Omega-3): The Plant-Based Omega-3

 Alpha-linolenic acid (ALA) is an essential omega-3 fatty acid found in plant sources.
 While the body can convert ALA into EPA and DHA (two other crucial omega-3s), the conversion rate is relatively low.
-Therefore, incorporating direct sources of EPA and DHA (from fatty fish) is highly recommended.
+That's why, incorporating direct sources of EPA and DHA (from fatty fish) is highly recommended.

 -